cdot/SVGcut/README.md

 + Select all on a double-click
 + Easier to work with XY origins
 + Perforate operation
++ Raster pocket operation
 + Gcode text preview
 + Extensive newbie documentation
 + Extensive in-code documentation and literate programming techniques
 + Clean ES6 Javascript
 + Updated third-party dependencies
++ Support for a lot more of SVG

 Some features of `jscut` have been disabled/removed.
 This may be because they are deemed too esoteric, or the (undocumented) code was too